wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/JavaScript/JavaScript-List.md

 ## Series

+- [JavaScriptONLY #Series#](https://github.com/sohamsshah/JavaScriptONLY): Its an attempt to provide high quality, well-written set of notes for anyone who wants to learn and refer JavaScript concepts in deep.

 # Tutorial

 - [Exploring ES2018 and ES2019](http://exploringjs.com/es2018-es2019/toc.html): This book is about two versions of JavaScript: ECMAScript 2018 and ECMAScript 2019.